ephemerant/Tetris-335/README.md

 }
 ```

-Our final step was to completey move this block of code to Assembly.
+Our final step was to completely move this block of code to Assembly.
 After doing so, we ended up with the following:

 ```ASM
 _RotatePiece PROC, piece:PTR DWORD, grid:PTR DWORD, pieceX:DWORD, pieceY:DWORD